-Fuel Surcharges and Other - These fees, which include (i) our fuel surcharge program; (ii) yield from our WM Renewable Energy business and (iii) other mandated fees, increased \$90 million for the first quarter of 2022, as compared with the prior year period.
-Fuel surcharge revenues are based on and fluctuate in response to changes in the national average prices for diesel fuel, and also vary with changes in our volume-based revenue activity.
-Market prices for diesel fuel were almost 50% higher for the first quarter of 2022, as compared with the prior year period, as diesel fuel prices have continued to meaningfully increase.
-Revenue from our WM Renewable Energy business increased for the first quarter of 2022, as compared with the prior year period, primarily driven by the 55% increase in value for renewable fuel standard credits.
-The other fees are primarily related to fees and taxes assessed by various state, county and municipal government agencies at our landfills and transfer stations.
-These amounts have not significantly impacted the change in revenue for the first quarter of 2022, as compared with the prior year period.
+Fuel Surcharges and Other - These fees, which include (i) our fuel surcharge program; (ii) yield from our WM Renewable Energy business and (iii) other mandated fees, increased \$132 million and \$375 million for the three and nine months ended September 30, 2022, respectively, as compared with the prior year periods.
+Fuel surcharge revenues are based on and fluctuate in response to changes in the national average program increased \$123 million and \$324 million for the three and nine months ended September 30, 2022, respectively, as compared with the prior year periods.
+Market prices for diesel fuel increased approximately 55% and 60% for the three and nine months ended September 30, 2022, respectively, as compared with the prior year periods.
+Market prices for diesel fuel increased approximately 55% and 60% for the three and nine months ended September 30, 2022, respectively, as compared with the prior year periods.
+Revenue from yield growth in our WM Renewable Energy business increased \$8 million and \$46 million for the three and nine months ended September 30, 2022, respectively, as compared with the prior year periods.
+This increase was primarily driven by increases in the value for electricity and renewable natural gas.
+The mandated fees are primarily related to fees and taxes assessed by various state, county and municipal government agencies at our landfills and transfer stations.
+These amounts have not significantly impacted the change in revenue for the three and nine months ended September 30, 2022, as compared with the prior year periods.